a2ankitrai/2KX7/DS/heap.md

 **Why array based representation for Binary Heap?**

 Since a Binary Heap is a Complete Binary Tree, it can be easily represented as array and array based representation is space efficient.
-If the parent node is stored at index `I`, the left child can be calculated by `2 * I + 1` and right child by `2 * I + 2` (assuming the indexing starts at 0).
+If the parent node is stored at index `I`, the left child can be calculated by `2 * I` and right child by `2 * I + 1` (assuming the indexing starts at 1).

 ## Heap-ordered binary tree
 - Key in nodes